-Ether Futures market, which launched in February 2021, is the proper market to consider in determining whether there is a related regulated market of significant size.
+Chicago Mercantile Exchange ("CME") ether futures ("Ether Futures") market, which launched in February 2021, is the proper market to consider in determining whether there is a related regulated market of significant size.

-Recently, the Commission issued an order granting approval for proposals to list bitcoin-based commodity trust and bitcoin-based trust issued receipts (these proposed funds are nearly identical to the Trust, but proposed to hold bitcoin instead of ethereum) ("Spot Bitcoin ETPs").13 By way of background, in 2022 the Commission disapproved proposals 14 to list Spot Bitcoin ETPs, including the Grayscale Order.15 Grayscale appealed the decision with the U.S. Court of Appeals for the D.C.
+Recently, the Commission issued an order granting approval for proposals to list bitcoin-based commodity trust and bitcoin-based trust issued receipts (these proposed funds are nearly identical to the Trust, but proposed to hold bitcoin instead of ether) ("Spot Bitcoin ETPs").14 By way of background, in 2022 the Commission disapproved proposals 15 to list Spot Bitcoin ETPs, including a proposal sponsored by Grayscale Investments, LLC ("Grayscale").16 Grayscale appealed the decision with the U.S. Court of Appeals for the D.C.
 Circuit, which held that the Commission had failed to adequately explain its reasoning that the proposing exchange had not established that the CME bitcoin futures market was a market of significant size related to spot bitcoin, or that the "other means" asserted were sufficient to satisfy the statutory standard.
-As a result, the court vacated the Grayscale Order and remanded the matter to the Commission.
-16 In considering the remand of the Grayscale Order and Spot Bitcoin ETPs, the Commission determined in the Spot Bitcoin ETP Approval Order that the CME Bitcoin that the currency market and the spot gold market were largely unregulated."
+As a result, the court vacated the Grayscale Order and remanded the matter to the Commission.17 In considering the specifically noted in the Winklevoss Order that the approval order issued related to the first spot gold ETP "was based on an assumption that the currency market and the spot gold market were largely unregulated."
 See Winklevoss Order at 37592.
-As such, the regulated market of significant size test does not require that the spot bitcoin market be regulated in order for the Commission to approve this proposal, and precedent makes clear that an underlying market for a spot commodity or currency being a regulated market would actually be an exception to the norm.
+As such, the regulated market of significant size test does not require that the spot ether market be regulated in order for the Commission to approve this proposal, and precedent makes clear that an underlying market for a spot commodity or currency being a regulated market would actually be an exception to the norm.
 These largely unregulated currency and commodity markets do not provide the same protections as the markets that are subject to the Commission's oversight, but the Commission has consistently looked to surveillance sharing agreements with the underlying futures market in order to determine whether such products were consistent with the Act.

-13 See Exchange Act Release No. 99306 (January 10, 2024), 89 FR 3008 (January 17, 2024) (Self-Regulatory Organizations; NYSE Arca, Inc.; The Nasdaq Stock Market LLC; Cboe BZX Exchange, Inc.; Order Granting Accelerated Approval of Proposed Rule Changes, as Modified by Amendments Thereto, To List and Trade Bitcoin-Based Commodity-Based Trust Shares and Trust Units) (the "Spot Bitcoin ETP Approval Order").
+14 See Exchange Act Release No. 99306 (January 10, 2024), 89 FR 3008 (January 17, 2024) (Self-Regulatory Organizations; NYSE Arca, Inc.; The Nasdaq Stock Market LLC; Cboe BZX Exchange, Inc.; Order Granting Accelerated Approval of Proposed Rule Changes, as Modified by Amendments Thereto, To List and Trade Bitcoin-Based Commodity-Based Trust Shares and Trust Units) (the "Spot Bitcoin ETP Approval Order").

-14 See Order Disapproving a Proposed Rule Change To List and Trade Shares of the VanEck Bitcoin Trust Under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares, Securities Exchange Act Release No. 97102 (Mar.
+15 See Order Disapproving a Proposed Rule Change To List and Trade Shares of the VanEck Bitcoin Trust Under BZX Rule 14.11(e)(4), Commodity-Based Trust Shares, Securities Exchange Act Release No. 97102 (Mar.
 10, 2023), 88 FR 16055 (Mar.
 15, 2023) (SR-CboeBZX-2022-035) ("VanEck Order II") and n.11 therein for the complete list of previous proposals.

-15 See Securities Exchange Act Release No. 95180 (June 29, 2022) 87 FR 40299 (July 6, 2022) (SR-NYSEArca-2021-90) (Order Disapproving a Proposed Rule Change, as Modified by Amendment No. 1, to List and Trade Shares of Grayscale Bitcoin Trust Under NYSE Arca Rule 8.201-E (Commodity-Based Trust Shares) (the "Grayscale Order").
+16 See Securities Exchange Act Release No. 95180 (June 29, 2022) 87 FR 40299 (July 6, 2022) (SR-NYSEArca-2021-90) (Order Disapproving a Proposed Rule Change, as Modified by Amendment No. 1, to List and Trade Shares of Grayscale Bitcoin Trust Under NYSE Arca Rule 8.201-E (Commodity-Based Trust Shares) (the "Grayscale Order").

-16 See Grayscale Investments, LLC v.
+$^{17}\,See$ Grayscale Investments, LLC v.
 SEC, 82 F.4th 1239 (D.C.
 Cir.
 2023).